-Well, as the sun has been making some welcome but sporadic appearances, we got to thinking about all the open space London has to offer.
+Well, as the sun has made a welcome appearance, we got to thinking about all the open space London has to offer.
 And how you might enjoy it through the spring and in to summer.
 We started daydreaming about picnics…

 There’s something quintessentially English about going on a picnic.
 A wicker hamper strapped to the back of the vintage motor tootling through the country lanes.
 Beautiful Audrey-Hepburn-esque ladies with sunglasses and a headscarf, being escorted by handsome gents in tweed suits.
 A gingham picnic blanket, champagne flutes (for sparkling apple juice of course), a Gloucester Pie, Chutneys, Pate, Cheese, Crusty bread and some juicy fruit to finish off.
 Sounds idyllic doesn’t it – here’s our guide to the perfect English Picnic in London’s best parks…